stewyb314/trc/docs/Design.md

 ## Job Manager
 The job manager is responsible for managing jobs.
-The job manager provdes the interface to start, stop, status and get output of jobs.
+The job manager provides the interface to start, stop, status and get output of jobs.
-As each job is started, it sets up the cgroup by creating the directoy and setting up the appropriate files.
+As each job is started, it sets up the cgroup by creating the directory and setting up the appropriate files.
 It then manages the lifecycle of the job, both notifying the job if the client stops the job and receiving notification as jobs complete.
 As the job changes state, the job manager updates the job repository.